Vitals sent for RPM

 Our barcode reader scans the label to verify the resident’s full name and ID, allowing the nurse to collect vital signs using sensors.

-Vital sign sensors capture the resident’s vitals and log them into the EMA Gateway.
+Vital sign sensors capture the resident’s vitals and log them into our gateway hub.
 A green flash confirms accuracy, while a red flash indicates a retake is needed.

 Finally, the data is encrypted and transmitted to our secure AWS server, and then it's forwarded to the resident's PointClickCare EHR.